memo-567/geogram/docs/station-implementation-plan.md

 ## Integration Points

-### Existing RelaysPage
+### Existing StationsPage
-- Add "Become a Relay" button
+- Add "Become a Station" button
-- Show relay status if active
+- Show station status if active

 ### Settings Page
-- Add "Relay Mode" section
+- Add "Station Mode" section
-- Quick toggle for relay on/off
+- Quick toggle for station on/off

 ### Profile Page
 - Show points/tier
 - Link to points dashboard

 ### Navigation
-- Add "Relay" section when relay mode is active
+- Add "Station" section when station mode is active
 - Dashboard, Authorities, Topology, Points

 ## Questions to Resolve

 1. **Channel Hardware**: How to detect LoRa/BLE hardware availability?
-2. **Background Operation**: How to keep relay running when app minimized?
+2. **Background Operation**: How to keep station running when app minimized?
 3. **Power Management**: How to handle power-saving on laptops?
 4. **Network Ports**: What ports to use for incoming connections?
 5. **Certificate Storage**: Where to store signed authorities securely?